grogdrinker/hmmstuff/README.md

 git clone https://github.com/grogdrinker/hmmstuff/
 ```

-## Using chaplin into a python script
+## Using HMMSTUFF into a python script

 the pip installation will install a python library that is directly usable (at least on linux and mac.
 Most probably on windows as well if you use a conda environemnt).